smirko-dev/fitbit-homeassistant/README.md

 ### Settings

-Both, URL and Token can be setup in the app settings.
+Both, URL and Token can be configured in the app settings.

 The settings also include a list to add entities by their ID (not name!).